microting/eform-sdk-dotnet/README.md

 ## Changelog

+  - Version 1.5.2.1 *(April 7th 2017)*
+	- Fixing the url for pdf upload
+	- Adding migration to drop outlook table.
+	- Fixing the core not started exception for startSql.

   - Version 1.5.2.0 *(March 30th 2017)*
 	- Adding support for handling PDF fields..
 	- Run AdminTools.DbSettingsReloadRemote prio using Core the first time.
 This will load the new settings from API endpoint.